 Once you know your key messages you can develop the platforms and ways you’re going to use inbound marketing efforts to bring your target audience to your content.

-Developing a go-to-market strategy is a challenging undertaking and encompasses a lot especially when you consider all the digital touch-points that may exist for your target market.
-It is not one-size-fits-all.
-But with the right tools in place to execute the plan, success is more likely.
+Developing a go-to-market strategy is a challenging undertaking.
+It encompasses a lot of planning, especially when you consider all the digital touch-points that may exist for your target market.
+It is not a one-size-fits-all approach but with the right tools in place results can be very rewarding.